Quaker Hill, Connecticut

-Quaker Hill is a village or neighborhood in the town of Waterford, in the southeastern part of Connecticut, USA.
+Quaker Hill is a village or neighborhood in the town of Waterford, in the southeastern part of Connecticut, United States.

-It is located in the northeast corner of the town, on the west bank of the Thames River (around Smith Cove) north of New London, and centered on the intersection of the Old Norwich Road and the Old Colchester Road.
+It is located in the northeastern corner of the town, on the west bank of the Thames River (around Smith Cove) north of New London, and centered on the intersection of the Old Norwich Road and the Old Colchester Road.

 The village center is included in the Quaker Hill Historic District, a historic district that is listed on the National Register of Historic Places.
 The historic district is the area around Old Norwich Road, extending as far south as the village of Thames View and as far north as Route 32.

 Quaker Hill is the place name used for ZIP code 06375, which extends beyond Quaker Hill to encompass the entire northeastern portion of the town of Waterford, including Bartlett, Best View, Cohanzie, Harrisons and Thames View.

 History

 The area became known as Quaker Hill by 1687 due to its association with the Rogerenes or Rogerene Quakers, a religious sect founded by a local farmer, John Rogers (1648–1721) at the house near Benham Avenue.

-The first house was built around 1740 by Benjamin Greene at Scotch Cap.
+The first house was built circa 1740 by Benjamin Greene at Scotch Cap.
 The Robertson and Bingham paper mill, established in 1851, is said to be the first manufacturer of real tissue manila in the United States.